avogel3/rails-template/README.md

 * Set up Devise for authorization and add the devise model `User`
 * Set up RSpec as the test framework
+* Changes the views from erb to haml
 * Runs `bundle install`
 * Creates and migrates the database
 * Adds a commit for the template generator